Information by Student Group

 Students in an internship or practicum placement in the programs below can apply for OSAP or interest-free status based on their actual course load.

-To learn more about minimum course load requirements, please visit our full-time OSAP and part-time OSAP web pages.
-To learn more about interest-free status applications, please visit our maintaining interest-free status page.
+To learn more about minimum course load requirements, please visit full-time OSAP and part-time OSAP.
+To learn more about interest-free status applications, please visit maintaining interest-free status.

 - Child and Youth Care